 PROGRAMS OF THE BOY SCOUTS OF AMERICA

-- Cub Scouting is a family and home-centered program for boys who are in the second grade (or age 8).
-The Motto is "Do Your Best."
+- Cub Scouting is a family and home-centered program for boys and girls who are in the first grade through fourth grade.

 - Boy Scouting, the flagship program, is for boys ages 11-18 designed to achieve BSA objectives through a vigorous outdoor program and peer group leadership with adult counsel.
 The Motto, "Be Prepared" is recognized worldwide.

-Exploring - a part of the Learning for Life program is for young men and women, ages 14-20, which provides realistic opportunities to explore career choices and other vocational opportunities.
+- Exploring - a part of the Learning for Life program, is for young men and women, ages 14-20, which provides real opportunities to explore career choices and other vocational opportunities.
 This is accomplished in association with business and community partners as well as local school systems.